Feeds:

 Archive for the ‘Writing Tips’ Category

 Which comes first, the character or the plot?
 For me, that’s an easy question to answer.
-There are so many characters roaming around inside my head that I would have to admit characters are my first love in fiction writing.
+There are so many characterscharacter sketch roaming around inside my head that I would have to admit characters are my first love in fiction writing.
 And from my characters, my plot evolves.
-All I need to do is put my [...]
+All I need to do is put my characters in difficult situations and watch them work their way out and—voila!—instant plot.

 Read Full Post »